Overview

 Capitalizing on years of law firm and corporate in-house counsel experience, Brian brings insight and expertise to his current law practice as he represents clients in commercial real estate, government affairs and general business matters, including corporate business services and serving as outside general counsel to small and mid-size companies.

-Brian co-chairs the firm’s commercial real estate development practice group.
-His real estate practice includes representation of commercial developers, lenders, builders and commercial landlords and tenants in a variety of issues ranging across real estate and general business areas.
-Brian has extensive experience with a wide variety of real estate acquisitions, sales and development involving retail stores, shopping centers, multifamily, office buildings and mixed-use developments.
+Brian co-chairs Hirschler's Commercial Real Estate Development practice group and is a member of the firm's Board of Directors.
+His real estate practice includes the representation of commercial developers, lenders, builders, and commercial landlords and tenants in a variety of issues spanning real estate and general business areas.
+Brian has extensive experience with a wide variety of real estate acquisitions, sales, and development involving retail stores, shopping centers, multifamily properties, office buildings, and mixed-use developments.
 He also represents property owners and developers in land use and zoning projects throughout Virginia.

-Representing clients in business matters and as outside general counsel, Brian routinely provides day-to-day advice and counsel to CEOs, in-house counsel, business managers, human resource officers and staff personnel on a variety of legal issues, such as contract review, negotiating and drafting complex commercial agreements, handling employment and governance issues, regulatory matters, government relations, legislative guidance and a range of strategic and policy issues.
+In representing clients in business matters and as outside general counsel, Brian routinely provides day-to-day advice and counsel to CEOs, in-house counsel, business managers, human resource officers, and staff personnel on a variety of legal issues, such as contract review, negotiating and drafting complex commercial agreements, handling employment and governance issues, regulatory matters, government relations, legislative guidance and a range of strategic and policy issues.

-Brian regularly assists clients as a consultant on government relations, public affairs and economic development projects including issue and project advocacy, public private partnerships and tax increment financed developments.
+Brian regularly assists clients as a consultant on government relations, public affairs and economic development projects, including issue and project advocacy, public private partnerships ('P3'), and tax increment financed developments.

 Recognition